leep-frog/very-import-ant/README.md

-# Very Import-ant (Fast, Customizable Auto-Imports)
+# Very Import-ant

+## Never write import statements again

+The purpose of this extension is to completely remove the requirement for users to manually add import statements to individual files.

+Simply configure the imports you use (e.g. `import pandas as pd`) and then those imports will be added whenever the respective variable reference (e.g. `pd`) is in your Python file.

+## Don't Other Extensions Do This?...Not Quite

-Existing Python language server extensions (e.g. Pylance) implement auto-importing fairly well, but with a few notable drawbacks:
+Existing Python language server extensions (e.g. Pylance) implement auto-importing to some extent, but with a few notable drawbacks:

 1. The auto-import functionality requires the language server to create a drop-down, which occasionally takes a while to load (frequently